Murali-Kaspa/Shell_Scripting/README.md

 # Shell_Scripting
-This is a Repo for Practsing Shell_Scripting
+This is a Repo for Practsing Shell_Scripting.

+Testing Azure CI/CD